byteben/Win32App-Migration-Tool/README.md

 - Gather Requirements, Detection Rules and Supercedence for Applications and Deployment Types
 - Create the Win32app in Intune
 - ConfigMgr Console Extension (Thanks @TheNotoriousDRR)
-- Add support for vbs
+- Add support for .VBS

 ## Synopsis